Skip navigation

 Course summary

-Please check the Sheffield Hallam University website for the latest information Course summary
+Please check the Sheffield Hallam University website for the latest course information Course summary

-• Develop expert practice skills within a defined scope of practice.
+• Develop expertise in clinical practice skills within a defined scope of practice.

-• Enhance your critical skills, including problem solving and critical decision making.
+• Establish critical skills, including problem-solving and critical decision-making.

-• Progress from expert to advanced level practice.
+• Progress from enhanced to advanced/consultant level practice.

-• Enhance critical appraisal skills around the knowledge base of your scope of practice.
+• Apply critical appraisal skills to your clinical practice.

-• Become an autonomous practitioner, improving your research, leadership skills and ability to implement service developments.
+• Become an autonomous reflective practitioner, improving your ability to implement service developments.

 Entry requirements

-Academic Qualifications: You must hold a degree in a related health care subject, for example BSc (Hons) Radiotherapy and Oncology or Therapeutic Radiography or a Diploma of the College of Radiographers (T).
-Other formally certified qualifications: Equivalent, international academic and/or professional qualifications will be considered on an individual basis Level of English language capability: If English is not your first language or you are an international student studying with us you must have an IELTS score of 6.5 with a minimum of 6.0 in each skill area.
-Relevant work or work-related experience: You will typically be working in an extended / advanced role or moving into one within the field of radiotherapy and / or oncology.
+Academic Qualifications You must hold a degree in a related health care subject, for example BSc (Hons) Radiotherapy and Oncology or Therapeutic Radiography or a Diploma of the College of Radiographers (T).
+Other formally certified qualifications Equivalent, international academic and/or professional qualifications will be considered on an individual basis Relevant work or work-related experience You will typically be working in an extended / advanced role or moving into one within the field of radiotherapy and / or oncology.
 You must have managerial / employer support and a nominated mentor in a suitable role to support your development during the course.
 This will normally be a Health Professional already working within an extended / advanced role, a Clinician or a Consultant / Advanced Clinical Practitioner.
 To satisfy these requirements a letter of support from your manager / employer will be required before you commence the course.
 You will need to have access to a reliable internet connection to support engagement with the course and have sound IT skills.

 English language requirements